liamwalsh1980/Milestone-Project-4/README.md

 ## Allauth

-Allauth setup – this gives the users the ability to login, log out and register for an account.
+Allauth setup – this gives the users the ability to login, log out and sign up for an account.
 This saves times as the functionalities are already built using Allauth instead of building from scratch.
 To use Allauth I started by installing it using the command

 - **$ pip3 install django-allauth==0.41.0**